Iampegassi/s5630014_software_Engineering/README.md

 9- Ankle boot

 Each image in the dataset is a 28x28 pixel grayscale image.
 Each row is a separate image, column 1 is the class label.
 The other columns are pixel numbers which are 784 in total.
 Each value is the darkness of the pixel (1 to 255).
-[Get Here](http:[//kahlan.eps.surrey.ac.uk/savee/Download.html](https://www.kaggle.com/datasets/zalando-research/fashionmnist)https://www.kaggle.com/datasets/zalando-research/fashionmnist)
+[Get Here](https://www.kaggle.com/datasets/zalando-research/fashionmnist)

+### Model architecture